19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 “photograph”, in relation to a person, includes the photograph of any distinguishing feature or mark on the body of that person;

 “registered medical practitioner” has the same meaning as in the Medical Registration Act (Cap.
-174) and includes a dentist registered under the Dentists Act (Cap.
+174) and includes a dentist registered under the Dental Registration Act (Cap.
 76);

 “registrable particulars” means the particulars of any detention or supervision order made under section 30, 32 or 38 and any name, description, photograph or finger impression of, or document relating to, any person so detained or placed under supervision, as the case may be.